-4.3.1 Aircraft captains are to refer to relevant IAP and MAO OIP, when determining the minimum weather conditions for take-off and landing.
-For guidance regarding equivalent civil policy, refer to Chapter 15 of the Part 91 MOS for IFR take-off and landing minima criteria.
+4.3.1 Refer to MAO OIP, relevant IAP and related AIP when determining the minimum weather conditions for take-off and landing.
+Criteria in ENR 1.5 Section 1.18 Aerodrome Operating Minima (AOM), and specified by CASA in the Part 91 MOS, Chapter 15, for IFR take-off and landing minima, are applicable to the ADF.